qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/networkanalysis.rst

      - ``OUTPUT_LINES``
      - [vector: line]
      - Line layer representing the parts of the network that can be serviced by the start points, for the given cost.
+   * - **Non routable features**
+     - ``OUTPUT_NON_ROUTABLE``
+     - [vector: point]
+     - An optional output which will be used to store any input features which could not be routed (e.g., those which are too far from the network layer).

 Python code
 ...........